marutimuthu/portfolio-v4/content/jobs/IISc-Bangalore/index.md

 ---

 ### Areas of interest
-- Fundamentals of Industry 4.0
+- IoT and Digital Twins
-- Design for Manufacturing (Embedded and Additive Manufacturing)
+- Cybersecurity
-- Big Data Analysis
+- Machine Learning and Artificial Intelligence